x5ee/Ares/README.md

 ## Description

-The Minecraft Bedrock Edition Client C++ Internal is a custom client for Minecraft Bedrock Edition on Windows 10, written in C++.
+The Ares Bedrock Edition Client is a custom client for Minecraft Bedrock Edition on Windows 10, written in C++.
 It aims to enhance the gameplay experience with additional features and modifications.

 ## Version Support
 ⚠️ **Ares currently only supports Minecraft v1.20.10 (Bedrock, Windows 10 Edition).**